 Taxotere hair loss lawsuits were consolidated under MDL No. 2740 IN RE: Taxotere (Docetaxel) Products Liability Litigation.
 The multidistrict litigation transferral was ordered in October 2016, with an initial 33 lawsuits from 25 districts consolidated under the MDL in U.S. District Court for the Eastern District of Louisiana.
 Just about a year later, the number of lawsuits had grown to over 2,000.
-At this time, Sanofi attempted to have at least some of the claims barred because of statute of limitations, but Judge Kurt D. Engelhardt denied the motion.
+At this time, Sanofi attempted to have at least some of the claims barred because of the statute of limitations, but Judge Kurt D. Engelhardt denied the motion.

 Currently, there are no active class action lawsuits pending against Sanofi-Aventis.
 In 2016, three women filed a Taxotere class action lawsuit, but a judge ultimately denied the certification for the claim in 2017.
-The claim was denied because the judged noted a lot of elements in the women’s cases that were specific to the individual, like if the brand name or generic name was used, if other chemotherapy drugs were also prescribed and the dosage administered.
+The claim was denied because the judged noted a lot of elements in the women’s cases that were specific to the individual, like whether the brand name or generic name was used, or if other chemotherapy drugs were also prescribed and the dosage administered.